 The directors are responsible for the other information.
-The other information comprises the Directors' Report.
+The other information comprises the Directors' Report and the Corporate Governance - Statement of Compliance which we obtained prior to the date of this auditor's report, but does not include the financial statements and our auditor's report thereon.
 Our opinion on the financial statements does not cover this information and we do not express any form of assurance conclusion thereon.
 In connection with our audit of the financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.